US and Ireland See Gasoline Price Surge Amid Iran Conflict, Driving Protests and Inflation

 Key Facts

-- The US consumer price index (CPI) rose 0.9% from February, marking the largest monthly increase in nearly four years.
+- US consumer price index rose 0.9% from February, marking the largest monthly jump in nearly four years.

-- Bond traders reduced expectations for a Federal Reserve interest rate cut this year following the inflation data.
+- US markets responded with renewed confidence, while bond traders adjusted expectations for Federal Reserve rate cuts following the inflation data.

 What Happened